aellis77/hello-hello-world/README.md

 And since I have a website, why not use the developer's console too.

-So, this html,css,javascript combo, writes to the developer's console in your favorite browser (sorry, I could only test it in Windows Mac people), and also does a message box confirm and then a message box alert.
+So, this html,css,javascript combo, writes to the developer's console in your favorite browser if it happens to be Edge or Chrome (sorry, I could only test it in Windows Mac people), and also does a message box confirm and then a message box alert.
+Version 3 (current version) has an animation component.
+If you're on Microsoft Edge you will only see static rotation through svg, but in Chrome, you may see the static rotation first, but then, using some MDN experimental constructs, the text will move.